aminegha/RCGNN_streamflow/README.md

 - **Reference:**

   For more details, refer to the paper:
-  Gharsallaoui, Mohammed Amine, et al. "Streamflow Prediction with Uncertainty Quantification for Water Management: A Constrained Reasoning and Learning Approach." arXiv preprint arXiv:2406.00133 (2024).
+  Gharsallaoui, Mohammed Amine, et al. "Streamflow Prediction with Uncertainty Quantification for Water Management: A Constrained Reasoning and Learning Approach."  https://www.ijcai.org/proceedings/2024/804.